 If we select “Embedded” the integration is shown within the tool and “Menu” means the integrations is shown in a frame.

 If we enter the process “Profit & Loss – Cost Center” and then click on the entity “Outlet Barkarby” we will find the next integration point level (level 3).

 The blue numbers in the “Actuals 2021” column are an actual link to a PowerBI dashboard where you can see a breakdown per account on your invoices.
 This is a very powerful example of the lowest level of Planacy – BI integration where you easily come down to transaction level from your FP&A tool.

 I hope you now have a common understanding of the three levels of BI integration there are in Planacy.
 Let’s go through each level of integration in more detail.

 Level 1 integrations

 On the first level of integration, you really want to display some overview data.
-It might be a trend comparing Budget 2022 with the first forecast as below.
+It might be a trend comparing Budget 2022 with the first forecast.

 One can also build a dashboard that displays the key KPIs such as profit margin, personnel cost over Revenue or similar.